-Join Joel Bradley for an in-depth discussion in this video Using generator nodes to create large surface detail: Part 2, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Using generator nodes to create large surface detail: Part 2, part of Learning Substance Designer.

 - At the conclusion of our previous exercise, we noted that…the cells in our noise map were a little too uniform,…and so really needed to have some distortion or breakup…added to them.…To do this, we can first of all middle mouse click…and then pan down in the frame to give ourselves…a little extra room.…Then, back from the Tools Library,…locate the grunge map 013 node,…and then we can left click and drag and drop…that into the frame.…